October 9, 2020 Update: As predicted here 10 months ago, metformin has been recalled.

 We are a long way from that.
-The context with metformin, and why everyone should measure twice and cut once when looking at this issue, is this is a medically necessary drug for many patients.
-No one is suggesting that patients stop taking metformin to control their diabetes (although I do think patients should be talking about their NDMA concerns with their doctors).
+The context with metformin, and why everyone should measure twice and cut once when looking at this issue, is this is a medically necessary drug for many patients?
+No one is suggesting that patients stop taking metformin to control their diabetes (although I think patients should talk about their NDMA concerns with their doctors).

 This is a 2020 speculation email directed at lawyers about litigation that might be on the horizon.